 Last week, I came across a SUPER great deal on a 20lb bag of potatoes.
 99 cents!!!
 Yesssssss, you read that right.
 (Where I live, that’s a screaming deal!).
-So, of course, my cheap butt had to pick up a bag (cough*ormaybetwo*cough).
+So, of course, I HAD to pick up a bag (cough*ormaybetwo*cough).

 Now, guess who has a boatload of potatoes that need to be used!?!?!
 So my lovelies, out of desperation, this is one of the many recipes I came up with.
 I’m sure there will be plenty more to follow!

-The most excellent thing about this recipe though, is that it has everything that comfort food lovers fantasize about.
-It has bacon, cheese, ranch, sour cream and basically everything that is right about life.
-Plus… it’s simple.
+The most excellent thing about this Chicken Bacon Potato recipe is that it has everything that comfort food lovers fantasize about.

 How Do I Make This Chicken Ranch Dish?

 Just start by washing the potatoes, dry them slightly, and dice them up.
-No need for peeling or perfectionism… just get them big enough to fit in your mouth and cook in a decent amount of time.
+No need for peeling or perfectionism.

 Throw them in a bowl.